stashed/stash/docs/concept.md

 At each tick, `restic backup` and `restic forget` commands are run for each of the configured file groups.

 ### spec.useAutoPrefix
+When workloads use more than one replicas, the `restic` repository path needs to be set so that data from different replicas do not overwrite one another. `spec.useAutoPrefix` defines how Stash modifies `prefix` repository prefix to handle this.
+There are 4 possible options.
+The default value is `Smart`. `Smart` auto prefix is used, when no value is set.
+Usually, you should not need to use any other options.

+`Smart` option modifies repository prefix based on the workload kind.

 | Value      | Description                                                                            |
 |------------|----------------------------------------------------------------------------------------|